 There were two matchups of the No. 1 offense vs. the No. 1 defense on Sunday.
 Fox's Bill O'Reilly spoke with President Barack Obama on the network before the game, and naturally, it was a tough battle.

-The combatants went head to head two hours before kickoff to discuss a few hard-hitting issues: First, O'Reilly hammered Obama about the health-care rollout ("problems" vs. "glitches"), and brought out the big guns within the first minute, pressing Obama on why he hasn’t fired Health and Human Services boss Kathleen Sebelius for her role in the early difficulties.
+The combatants went head to head two hours before kickoff to discuss a few hard-hitting issues: First, O'Reilly hammered Obama about the health-care rollout ("problems" vs. "glitches"), and brought out the big guns within the first minute, pressing Obama on why he hasn’t fired Kathleen Sebelius for her role in the early difficulties.

-Then, O'Reilly came back for more, including questions on the Benghazi attack and the IRS scandal with Douglas Shulman, former commissioner of the IRS.
-O'Reilly and Obama butted heads on the issues, continually stepping on each others' words.
+Then, O'Reilly came back for more, including questions on the Benghazi attack and the IRS scandal with Douglas Shulman.
+The two butted heads on the issues, and O'Reilly and Obama continually stepped on each others' words.

 Finally, something the football crowd could absorb: some Super Bowl talk.
 In the final 10 seconds, O'Reilly asked Obama for a prediction, and the president gave a score — just not a winner between the Seattle Seahawks and Denver Broncos.